klml/proserial/README.md

 ### no delimiter
 Or you use no limiter at all.
-Mediawiki uses a special internal link ''[[Category:xxxxxx]]''.
+Mediawiki uses a special internal link ''[[Category:xxxxxx]]''; _Category_ is the magic word to create a category for the page instead a link.
 It does not matter where you put on this special link in your text, you will get a tag, but the link to the tag wont show up at the position in text.

+Of course this is only useful for key-value information, like tags, and not complex objects.

 ## identify